2No2Name/hopperOptimizations/README.md

 - start the game (no configuration required)

 ## Features
-These features are not visible in-game, but they speed up minecraft hoppers, effectively fixing hopper lag.
+These features are speeding up minecraft hoppers, effectively fixing hopper lag.
+Besides the lag reduction the behavior is exactly like vanilla.
 ### Inventory Optimizations
 Inventories keep extra data such as a _modification counter_, an _item type -> slot mask map_, and _empty & full slot masks_.
 This allows replacing vanilla's linear search though the whole inventory with a few mask operations to find slots that